The Blogging Scholarship

 Why a Blogging Scholarship?

 At College Scholarships.org we believe that everyone deserves a shot at a decent education.
 And we love bloggers.
-Not for the least of reasons, because we blog, and the founders of this site makes a living as bloggers. :)
+Not for the least of reasons, because we blog, and the founders of this site make a living as bloggers. :)

 We believe passion is important.
 As the world gets more competitive, those who are passionate about what they do, and work close to their passions, will be able to become and stay successful even as technology and automation eat away at many business models.
 Those who are willing to share their experiences with the world help make the world a better place, even if most bloggers only consider blogging a hobby.